Saint Aimé: Life

-About the year 669, after serving as abbot Amatus was chosen bishop of Sion, in the Valais.
-He was an accomplished pastor, and here he was abled to distribute alms more plentifully among the poor.
+About the year 669, after serving as abbot Aimé was chosen bishop of Sion, in the Valais.
+He was an accomplished pastor, and here he was able to distribute alms more plentifully among the poor.
+He carried out this pastoral ministry with great care, watching diligently over his people, and in particular the poorest and least educated.

 He had governed his diocese almost five years, when certain calumnies were spread about him.
 It was said that he had spoken negatively concerning the Mayor of the Palace, Ebroin.
 Despite the fact that no synod had been assembled to hear him, no sentence of deposition issued out, nor had he been charged with any crime, King Theuderic III banished him to Saint Fursey’s monastery at Péronne, where Ultan, the abbot, received him with all respect.
 Relieved of the responsibility of managing a diocese, Bishop Aimé found tranquility in exile.

-After the death of Ultan, Abbot Mauront was charged with the custody of the bishop, and took him first to the monastery of Hamaye; but soon after built a new abbey upon an estate of his own, at a place called Breüil in Flanders.
+After the death of Ultan, Abbot Mauront was charged with the custody of the bishop, and took him first to the monastery of Hamaye; but soon after built a new abbey upon an estate of his own, at a place called Breüil near Merville.
 Aimé removed with him to Breüil.
 Mauront welcomed him as a guest, and delegated to him the government of that abbey.
 Aimé, having settled the house in excellent order, shut himself up in a little cell near the church.
-Thus he lived five years with these monks, and died in 690.
+Thus he lived five years with these monks, and died September 13, 690.

 Some time before his death in 691, Theuderic came to regret his treatment of Aimé, and in satisfaction made several donations to the abbey of Breüil.

 Around 700 Saint Bain translated the body of St. Amatus from Merville to the church which St. Maurout had built at Douay.

+Veneration

 Saint Aimé is commemorated on September 13.
+He and Saint Mauront are the patron saints of the parish of St-Maurand St-Amé, in Douai.